I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Rue Smarine is the main street leading into the souks.
 It’s the first street you will enter from the main square Jemaa El-Fna.

-Hanging products and small shops fill both sides of the street.
-There are many textile shops but otherwise this initial street doesn’t specialize in any specific articles like some other streets do.
-It looks like anything can be on sale in Rue Smarine:
+Hanging products and small shops fill both sides of Rue Smarine.
+There are many textile shops, but unlike the smaller streets, this main street doesn’t specialize in any specific items.
+It looks like it’s a general store:

 Items for sale in the souks of Marrakech

-This first street gives you a good overview of what is offered in these bazaars – and you will also get a good overview of the bazaar traffic.
+This first street gives you a good overview of what is on offer in these bazaars – and you will also get a sample of the bazaar’s traffic.

-There are crossing pedestrians, speeding motor bikes and lazy donkeys.
-There are sellers in traditional robes pushing carriages with huge loads.
+Crossing pedestrians, speeding motor bikes and lazy donkeys.
+Sellers in traditional robes pushing their over-loaded carriages.

 Life in the bazaar: different ways of transport

-Then you will enter a tiny square.
-The square is a perfect place to step aside and observe, without causing traffic delays.
+Then comes a tiny square, a perfect place to step a bit aside and observe, without causing traffic problems.

 Diving into the Labyrinth

-From the square pass the arch to get to narrower lanes.
-But watch out for donkey traffic!
+From the square, pass the arch to narrower lanes.
+But first watch out for donkey traffic!

 Watch for donkeys!

-This is a street with tiny shops selling wash basins, mint tea equipment, honey spoons, leather bags, Morocco souvenirs and beautiful looking glasses with metal frames.
+This is a street with tiny shops selling wash basins, mint tea equipment, honey spoons, leather bags, Morocco souvenirs and metal-framed mirrors.
 And a lot more.

 Articles to decorate your home

-It never rains in Sahara, almost, compared to where I come from, so no roofs are needed in the souks.
+As it never rains in Sahara, almost, no roofs are needed in the souks.

-But the summer sun down in Africa is hot and the alleys need some shade.
-These green and blue sun shades are my favorite.
-The sun shades make the light softer and all this mess suddenly looks just fantastic:
+But against the hot Sahara sun the alleys need some shade.
+These green and blue sun shades are my favorite thing in the bazaars.
+The sun shades make all this mess looks fantastic:

-And then I found one more solution to provide shade, a pretty nice one:
+There’s one more solution to give shade, a nice one as well:

 One more type of sun shade

-Earlier all souks used to be organized on the basis of the types of goods offered and it still works this way, to some extent.
-That makes it a lot easier to find the things you are looking for.
+Earlier all souks were organized on the basis of the types of items there was on sale, and it still works the same way, mainly.
+That makes it more orqanized and it’s a lot easier to find the right things.

 Souk des Ferronniers